jindongli-Ai/LLM-Discrete-Tokenization-Survey/README.md

 <div align="center">
-    <h1><b>Bridging Multiple Modality to LLMs: A Survey on Discrete Tokenization</b></h1>
+    <h1><b>Discrete Tokenization for Multimodal LLMs: A Comprehensive Survey</b></h1>
 </div>

-The official GitHub page for the survey paper "Bridging Multiple Modality to LLMs: A Survey on Discrete Tokenization".
+The official GitHub page for the survey paper "Discrete Tokenization for Multimodal LLMs: A Comprehensive Survey".

 <div align="center">